 - MP.1 - Each match will commence at 18:00 promptly so as to ensure as much daylight as possible is available throughout, whilst not impacting too adversely upon the working day.
 Both sides should be ready to start play at this time even if one or both sides are depleted due to late arrivals.
 Late arriving players shall be permitted to participate as soon as they are ready to enter the field of play, but this should result in a material delay of the game.

-- MP.2 - Apart from the Final, all matches are to be officiated through a combination of the two competing club’s members, the details of which are to be agreed upon by the two captains prior to the start of the match.
+- MP.2 - Apart from at Finals' Days, all matches are to be officiated through a combination of the two competing club’s members, the details of which are to be agreed upon by the two captains prior to the start of the match.
 Teams are encouraged to ensure that anyone umpiring in a Surrey Slam match has completed the free, online Basics Of Umpiring course form The ECB, which is available HERE.
 Note this will be a mandatory requirement for anyone umpiring in all Slam matches from 2021 onwards.

 - MP.3 - Each innings shall consist of 20 overs, which in turn shall consist of 6 deliveries.
 The first half of the allotted overs shall be bowled from the same end, with the 2 batsmen changing ends at the end of each over.
 The second half of the allotted overs shall all be bowled from the opposite end, meaning that the batsman shall not be required to change ends at the same time that the bowling changes ends.
 This is decided in an effort to reduce the amount of time lost to the changing of ends after each over.
 For the avoidance of doubt, if there are two standing umpires, they shall NOT change ends at any stage during the innings.